PiQuer/pycppqed/_sources/teazertools.txt

 ----------------------

 The users `$PYTHONPATH` has to include the package directory, e.g.
-`/home/c705283/pycppqed`, and the directory `pycppqed/bin` has to be added the `$PATH` so that the scripts can be found on the nodes.
+`/home/c705283/pycppqed`, and the directory `pycppqed/bin` has to be added to the `$PATH` so that the scripts can be found on the nodes.
 Calling the submitter is done by::

 	   submitter [options] configfile